VINTAGE BASEBALL PLAYING CARDS

 In the early 1890s, the American Tobacco Company issued sets featuring larger images and more comprehensive player stats and biographies.
 The American Tobacco cards are considered the first true “standard size” baseball cards as they established the physical dimensions that would be followed by card manufacturers for over 100 years.
 Players from this era like Cy Young, Honus Wagner, and Nap Lajoie were reaching the peak of their careers and becoming household names across the country.
 For fans of the time, the American Tobacco cards brought these emerging superstars to life through vivid portraits.

-Read also: 2023 TOPPS BASEBALL CARDS PREVIEW
+Read also: TOP SELLING OLD BASEBALL CARDS

 The tobacco era of baseball cards continued well into the early 20th century with additional premium sets issued by companies like Mayo Cut Plug and Piedmont Cigarettes spanning the 1890s-1910s.
 These featured the new stars like Ty Cobb, Walter Johnson, and Grover Cleveland Alexander who were revolutionizing the game.
 The cards pictured players in action shots, offered statistical breakdowns, and some even contained player autographs, manager endorsements, or other bonuses for collectors.
 They helped expand the reach and popularity of the sport nationwide.